 Sponsoring your content is a service provided by Linkedin wherein you can sponsor content that has received high engagement from your audience and is in sync with your strategic alignment.

-It is just like an advertisement wherein your content will reach the Linkedin feeds of the professionals that you wish to target.
+It is just like an advertisement wherein your content will reach the Linkedin feeds of the professionals you wish to target.

 Advantages of using sponsored content: